Public add-on Distribution

 Eventually, the submission will be successful.
 Congratulations!

-View submission details will display the details of your add-on submission:
+Click View submission details to see the details of your add-on submission.

 You can choose to revisit your submission details later if you need to update it, or if you want to download insights for your add-on.
 To do so, choose Manage add-ons from the add-on launchpad again, and then select your add-on listing.